 For those of you who have been reading the blog you know how much I love Staunton State Park.
 It is the first place I really fell in love with hiking and is still my go to place if I need a hike I know I will enjoy or to break in or test out new gear.
 There is ample parking and the trails are all in really good shape.
 There are usually a ton of people here as well (for better or worse).
-I have been on almost every trail but have never been to the Old Mill so I decided to give that a shot today.
+I have been on almost every trail and love the Overlooks.
+But I have never been to the Old Mill so I decided to give that a shot today.

 Staunton Ranch Trail